OutSystems/docs-validation/templates/process.md

 **Example:** "Creating a screen template"

 ## [Paragraph] *(No heading)*
-{An **intro sentence or paragraph** that describes in high-level how a particular use case  is completed and the end result of that use case.
-A use case can comprise of multiple tasks.}
+{An **intro sentence or paragraph** that describes at a high level how a particular use case is completed and the end result of that use case.
+A use case can comprise multiple tasks.}